fuzzyyeti/create-proposal/README.md

 A lot of the code is copied over from https://github.com/solana-labs/oyster/tree/main

-I'm trying to create realm will a proposal as simply as possible for testing programs that interact with DAOs.
+I'm trying to create realm with a proposal that can be executed as simply as possible for testing programs that interact with DAOs.